 What determines my interest rate?

-30-year mortgage interest rates vary depending on a variety factors, including:
+Mortgage interest rates vary depending on several factors, including:

-- Economic factors.
+- The economy.
 Mortgage rates can fluctuate in some states due to unemployment rates, default and foreclosure rates and differing property values.

 - State laws.
 States that allow recourse typically have lower mortgage rates.